Skip to content

 About the Committee

-The Committee is the highest governing body of the TRON network, responsible for modifying the network's core dynamic parameters (such as transaction fees, block rewards, etc.).
+The Committee is the highest governing body of the TRON network, responsible for modifying the network's dynamic parameters (eg. transaction fees, block rewards).

 • Composition: The Committee is composed of the current 27 active Super Representatives (SRs).